| By

 guidelines.
 Please pack liquids, gels, and aerosols in your

 checked baggage even if you do not normally check a bag.
+In addition to liquids, gels, and aerosols numerous other

 potentially dangerous items are not permitted in carry-on